3DCoded/Happy-Hare/Macro-Customization.md

     Unknown        Should not occur
 ```

-Here is the start of the reference macro packaged in `mmu_software.cfg` used to drive LED effects:
+Here is the start of the reference macro packaged in `mmu_state.cfg` which is used by default to drive LED effects:

 ```yml
 ###########################################################################